 The swimming pool: The Clams

 More ballet, but this time performed in the swimming pool: a place where nearly every woman has experienced menstrual issues at least once in her life.
 The water ballerinas are dressed in blood red swimming suits and use giant pool float tampons as props.
 Synchronised swimming performance Crimson Tide by The Clams started as a joke, but soon became a hit.
 Inspired by the menstrual cycle, this lighthearted show features a four part soundtrack, synced to the four stages of the monthly cycle.
 More period links: ‘clam’ is urban slang for ‘vagina’ whereas ‘crimson tide’ is a synonym for ‘menstruation’.
-See a video about their performance at the Melbourne Fringe Festival, including an interview with founder of The Clams Francis van Beek, here.

 The theatre: Lucy Peach